Self-guided Sightseeing Tour #3 in Bukhara, Uzbekistan

 Show sight on map

-The Salakhkhon Gate (Salokhkhona) is a fortress gate recreated in the same place in Bukhara (Uzbekistan).
-They were first erected in the second half of the 16th century, under the Uzbek ruler Abdullah Khan II, in the then capital of the Bukhara Khanate.
-They were installed on the south-eastern part of the Bukhara fortress wall.
-They connected the city with nearby villages, "the traffic through them was relatively small."
-They were destroyed, with the adjacent city wall, under Soviet power on May 17, 1939 as "slowing down normal traffic in the city."
+The Salakhkhon Gate (Salohkhona) is a fortress gate recreated in the same place in Bukhara (Uzbekistan).
+They were first erected in the second half of the XVI century, under the Uzbek ruler Abdullah Khan II, in the then capital of the Bukhara Khanate.
+They were installed on the southeastern part of the Bukhara fortress wall.
+They connected the city with nearby villages, "the movement through them was relatively small."
+They were destroyed, with the adjacent city wall, under Soviet power on May 17, 1939 as "hindering normal traffic in the city".
 Recreated in 2012.
-They are one of the 4 gates of Bukhara recreated in a pre-destroyed form and 11 that have ever existed.
+They are one of the 4 recreated in a pre-destroyed form and 11 ever existing gates of Bukhara.
 They are located on the street named after A. Tukay of the mahalla named after Hamid Alimjan.

 Wikipedia: Ворота Саляххона (RU)